denim2x/avermore-hex/README.md

 - RVN : https://github.com/XDNA-Core/Yiimp-HEX/blob/master/stratum/algos/x16r.c
 - XDNA Hex : https://github.com/XDNA-Core/Yiimp-HEX/blob/master/stratum/algos/hex.c

-Please not: The X16R part of this miner is abused... all changes done into the X16R algo.
+Please note: The X16R part of this miner is used... all changes done into the X16R algo.

 You can run the miner based on this example (And see what is going wrong):